-- 6 Place a new frit into the purge valve with the orientation of the frit as shown above. - 7 Reinstall the cap and the gold seal.
+${\bf 6}$ Place a new frit into the purge valve with the orientation of the frit as shown above.

+7 Reinstall the cap with the gold seal.

 Before reinstallation always check the gold seal.
 A deformed seal should be exchanged.